Nexmo/station/_documentation/conversation/code-snippets/conversation/get-conversation.md

 ---
 title: Get a Conversation
+navigation_weight: 3
 ---

 # Get a Conversation

-In this code snippet you will see how to get a specified Conversation.
+In this code snippet you learn how to get a specified Conversation.

 ## Example